 To aid in this, industry experts created specially-created feeds called layer feed.
 These feeds help hens with egg production.
-They also some smaller bonuses to our chickens.
+They also add some smaller bonuses to our chickens.

 What Is Layer Feed?

 Layer feed is a mixture that helps chickens grow strong and healthy.
 It offers them a balanced mix of nutrients, vitamins, and minerals.
-It’s feed specifically for laying hens, and has healthy amounts of protein and calcium.
+It’s feed specifically for laying hens and has healthy amounts of protein and calcium.
 Your hens need a lot of both to lay healthy eggs!

-How Much Protein Should A Layer Feed Be?
+How Much Protein Should A Feed Have?

 A feed with 16-18% protein is best, with the right nutrients for your chickens to remain healthy.
 A layer feed isn’t the same as a chick starter, which is formulated for baby chickens.

-A common question we get is about how to switch to a layer feed from chick starter.
+A common question we get is about how to switch to a layer feed from a chick starter.
 For the first part of your chickens’ lives, they should be on starter and grower feeds.
 Then once they begin laying, you should switch them to a layer feed.
 It’s easiest to switch gradually over the course of a week.
 A sudden switch could lead to diarrhea and other gastric problems.

 Laying hens will eat about a quarter pound of feed each day.
 Free-ranging hens need less than this, as they will be foraging for much of their own feed.
 Despite their foraging, they will still need a significant amount of layer feed to help maintain a proper nutritional balance.